liapatiso95-ctrl/character-sheet/feats.md

 **Bulwark.** When you are subjected to an effect that would move you at least 5 feet or give you the prone condition, you can use your reaction to steady yourself.
 You aren't moved and don't have the prone condition.

 **Iron Stomach.** Whenever you eat food as part of a short rest and spend one or more Hit Dice to regain hit points, you regain additional hit points equal to your Constitution modifier + your proficiency bonus.

+### Warlike Familiar
+***Prerequisites: Level 4+, Familiar Friend***

+You gain the following benefits.

+**Ability Score Increase.** Increase one ability score of your choice by 1, to a maximum of 20.

+**Battle Familiar.** You always have the *Battle Familiar* spell (see chapter 2) prepared.
+You can cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a Long Rest.
+You can also cast the spell using any spell slots you have of the appropriate level.
+Your spellcasting ability for this spell is the one chosen for the Faithful Companion benefit of your Familiar Friend feat.

+**Intercept Attack.** When a creature within 5 feet of your familiar is hit by an attack roll, your familiar can take a Reaction to add a bonus to the creature's Armor Class against that attack, potentially causing the attack to miss.
+The bonus is equal to your Proficiency Bonus.
 \page
 {{pageNumber,auto}}